astroDimitrios/git-working-practices/learners/setup.md

 Please go back to the [introduction lesson's SSH setup instructions](https://www.astropython.com/git-novice/#ssh-setup).

+## Single sign-on (SSO) Check

+If you are part of an organisation that requires single sign-on (SSO) to access their GitHub organisation you will need to authorise the SSH key for use in the organisation.

+Next to the SSH key in the [GitHub settings](https://github.com/settings/keys) click on "Configure SSO".
+Find the organisation in the list and click on "Authorise".
+If the key is already authorised, it will say "Deauthorise" instead, and nothing more needs to be done.

+Full instructions on SSH key setup and SSO authorisation can be found in the [introduction lesson's SSH setup instructions](https://www.astropython.com/git-novice/#ssh-setup).

 ## Give Your GitHub Username to the Instructors

 In this lesson you will be working on a new repository,